GenusAdiantum See All Search Site

 Growth HabitClumping, Rhizomatous

 Adiantum mariesii is an extremely rare, micro fern species, which grows on wet rocks in China.
-It should not be confused with the more common and much larger Adiantum x mairisii, the species which is spelled differently and is a hybrid, not a pure species.
+It should not be confused with the more common and much larger Adiantum x mairisii, which is spelled differently and is a hybrid, not a pure species.

 It’s hard to see but the new fronds have a lovely yellow green color with a tinge of pink.

 Inside the crevice is a bit of sand, perlite, and some shredded sphagnum to hold the plant in place and keep it from drying out too fast.
 I didn’t record the substrate mixture details, but if I had to guess, I’d say it’s ⅓ sand, ⅓ perlite, ⅓ shredded sphagnum.

 The plant appears to do better when grown a bit more on the wet side, vs just moist.
 Since increasing water and moisture, it has begun putting more foliage out.